b3ac0ns/SpecterBroker/README.md

 # SpecterBroker
-Advanced Windows authentication token extraction and decryption tool for red team operations and security research
+Advanced Windows authentication token extraction and decryption tool for red team operations and security research.
+***The tool generates Json files that can be imported into the SpecterPortal tool to fully manage EntraID environments and Azure Resources!***

 ```
 ═══════════════════════════════════════════════════════════════